vkurpmax/Manipulator-Robot/LOG.md

 - Research on deep learning method I will use: Faster R-CNN or YOLO.
 - I decided to use YOLO.
 - Learn object detection and Instance Segmentation.

+# 20230503
+- Consider to use Rubik's cube as object.